bomeara/santree/README.md

 cat(result)
 ```

 And then paste the result to http://sankeymatic.com/build/.
+You may need to play with figure height and such.